neudesic/engineering-playbook/docs/CI-CD/continuous-integration.md

 > "By committing regularly, every committer can reduce the number of conflicting changes.
 Checking in a week's worth of work runs the risk of conflicting with other features and can be very difficult to resolve.
 Early, small conflicts in an area of the system cause team members to communicate about the change they are making."

-In the spirit of transparency and embracing frequent communication across a dev crew, we encourage developers to commit code on a daily cadence.
+In the spirit of transparency and embracing frequent communication across a development team, we encourage developers to commit code on a daily cadence.
 This approach provides visibility to feature progress and accelerates pair programming across the team.
 Here are some principles to consider:

 ### Everyone Commits to the Git Repository Each Day